-&lt;sup>8 Undoubtedly by influence of the UNCITRAL public procurement model law and other supranational and international organisations' public procurement guidelines.
-For instance, the European Commission Public Procurement Guidance for Practitioners classifies the process in five
+9 Undoubtedly by influence of the UNCITRAL public procurement model law and other supranational and international organisations' public procurement guidelines.

-&lt;sup>9 For instance, the European Commission Public Procurement Guidance for Practitioners classifies the process in five typical public procurement stages (1.
-Preparation and planning, 2.
-Publication and transparency, 3.
-Submission of tenders, opening and selection, 4.
-Evaluation and award, 5.
-Contract implementation), which in substance include the nine stages of the OECD approach.

-- 26)28) The phases and stages indicated reflect the typical activities that result or contribute to the control aspects required in Public Procurement.
-Annex 3 describes the content of each one of these phases. - 27)29) Depending on its objectives, the audit over the procurement process may cover the entire procurement cycle, focus on specific stages or analyse processes at individual stages. - 28)30) When adopting a process method to Public Procurement, the auditor considers how the procurement function management is managed, so as to conclude that: - Regulations and guidelines have been set up on how the procurement process is to be conducted; - Procurement processes are well organised and documented; - Functions and responsibilities of those involved are clearly established; - When the public procurement procedure is conducted by electronic means, the process is sufficiently recorded and documented and allows a clear audit trail; - Electronic procedures provide adequate level of security (access to data, storage of data, disaster management, qualified signatures);
+- 30) When adopting a process method to public procurement, the auditor considers how the procurement function management is managed, so as to conclude that: - Regulations and guidelines have been set up on how the procurement process is to be conducted; - Procurement processes are well organised and documented; - Functions and responsibilities of those involved are clearly established; - When the public procurement procedure is conducted by electronic means, the process is sufficiently recorded and documented and allows a clear audit trail; - Electronic procedures provide adequate level of security (access to data, storage of data, disaster management, qualified signatures)11; - All decisions, assessments and opinions are taken by authorized officials; - Sufficient, timely and duly authorized funding was provided for the incurred expenses; - Internal control systems are in place at all stages of the procurement process and are effective to monitor the application of public procurement rules and to control assessment of needs, authorisation levels, orders of purchase, contract performance, contract compliance, payments, documentation and accounting; - Segregation of duties is ensured between those procuring goods or services, requisitioning them, verifying performance and approving payments12; - Mechanisms to avoid conflicts of interests in the procurement processes have been established (e.g. codes of conduct, integrity training, declarations, gifts and hospitality policy, whistleblowing mechanism, integrity monitoring); - Regular reviews of the procurement processes are conducted.

-GUID 5280 - GUIDANCE APRICINATS, OF SEVERICE RESEARCE APRIL STREET

-- Sufficient, timely and duly authorized funding was provided for the incurred expenses; - Internal control systems are in place at all stages of the procurement process and are effective to monitor the application of public procurement rules and to control assessment of needs, authorisation levels, orders of purchase, contract performance, contract compliance, payments, documentation and accounting;

-- Segregation of duties is ensured between those procuring goods or services, ٠ requisitioning them, verifying performance and approving payments; - Mechanisms to avoid conflicts of interests in the procurement processes have been established (e.g. codes of conduct, integrity training, declarations, gifts and hospitality policy, whistleblowing mechanism, integrity monitoring); - Regular reviews of the procurement processes are conducted. ٠

-Corruption and Fraud Risks in Public Procurement
+11 See Annex 4 Electronic Procurement

+In some countries, as is the case in Peru, there is no such incompatible functions.

+CORRUPTION AND FRAUD RISKS IN PUBLIC PROCUREMENT

-- 29)31) Given the allocated funds and potential conflicts of interests, Public Procurement is one of the public activities most prone to misappropriation, fraud and corruption.
-Estimates indicate that corruption in Public Procurement may involve additional costs of 10 to 25% and that close to half of the corruption situations occur in Public Procurement.
+- 31) Given the allocated funds and potential conflicts of interests, public procurement is one of the public activities most prone to misappropriation, fraud and corruption.
+Estimates indicate that corruption in public procurement may involve additional costs of 10 to 25% and that close to half of the corruption situations occur in public procurement13.
 Personal gain, financial growth and political benefits may motivate unethical and/or corrupt practices of procurement actors, for example, providing confidential and sensitive information, influencing decisions or displaying bias towards vendors.
-In Public Procurement conducted in emergencies, those possibilities rise significantly. - 30)32) Therefore, fraud and corruption risks relevant to the audit objectives are among the major issues to be considered in an audit of Public Procurement.
+In public procurement conducted in emergencies, those possibilities rise significantly14. - 32) Therefore, fraud and corruption risks relevant to the audit objectives are among the major issues to be considered in an audit of public procurement.
 Undue influences and misconduct not only jeopardize public interest and public needs but also result in costly and non-efficient procurement.
-The main risk factors are:
+The main risk factors are: - Large volume of substantial allocated public funds; - Variety of public procurement items, with many of them being procured in large volume/quantity; - Complex specification of properties and qualitative characteristics of numerous items procured, which complicates the assessment of public procurement substantiation; - Complexity of systems, rules, regulations, standards, requirements and mechanisms of procurement process management; - Approval and use of exceptional accelerated and deformalized public procurement procedures in emergencies; - The design complexity of the control systems;